Answer all the questions

 Topic: Free Enterprise System

-⭐ In a free enterprise economy, businesses compete with each other to offer the best goods and services.
-This competition encourages businesses to be more efficient and to come up with new ideas, which helps the economy grow and improve over time.
+In a free enterprise economy, businesses compete to offer the best goods and services.
+This competition makes businesses work better and think of new ideas.
+This helps the economy grow and improve.

 Explanation: